Skip to main content

 © dpa

-Germany’s religious landscape is increasingly shaped by diversity and secularisation.
-Nearly 50% of the German population say they belong to one of the major Christian denominations.
-The Roman Catholic church in Germany is organised into the 27 Roman Catholic dioceses under the German Bishops’ Conference, while Protestant churches are organised into regional churches under the umbrella organisation of the Protestant Church in Germany (EKD).
-With 20.3 million members in Germany, the Roman Catholic church belongs to the worldwide church with the Pope at its head.
+With 19.8 million members in Germany, the Roman Catholic church belongs to the worldwide church with the Pope at its head.
 The EKD is the association of the 20 independent regional Lutheran, Reformed and United churches.
-With around 19 million members, it includes the majority of German Protestant Christians.
-Around 43% of the population do not belong to any religious denomination, while 9% are of different faith.
+With around 18 million members, it includes the majority of German Protestant Christians.
+Around 50.1% of the population are of different faith or do not belong to any religious denomination.

 Germany does not have an established church.
 Instead, the state works with religious communities as partners.
 The state contributes to funding kindergartens and schools that are sponsored by religious communities.
 The churches levy a church tax which is collected by the state to fund social, medical and other services.
 Schools must provide religious education as part of their standard curriculum, although restrictions to this apply in Berlin Berlin Once a year, during the Berlinale film festival, the world of the silver screen focuses its attention on Berlin.
 And the city’s inhabitants are used to global interest.
 After all, the people of Berlin have lived in a capital city since 1458.
 However, there is also a shady side to the city’s history… Read more › and Bremen Bremen The Hanseatic city of Bremen arose through classic maritime trading, in particular with coffee.
 In the smallest of the federal states (divided into the city of Bremen, and Bremerhaven, some 60 kilometers to the north) the port accounts for every fifth job.
 The largest private employer, however, is… Read more › .